Clarifai: Military work

 In 2018 Zeiler disclosed that the company was a participant in Project Maven, a US Department of Defense AI program.
 The disclosure, in a blog post on the company website, came after a Wired story reported that a former employee had filed a wrongful termination suit.
 The suit alleged that she was dismissed for requesting that Clarifai disclose a 2017 server compromise to the Pentagon and other customers.
 Zeiler asserted (in a company blog, posted on June 13, 2018, in response to the server-breach controversy) that the breach involved only "an isolated research server", and that customers were notified following an external security audit.
 In late January, 2019, several Clarifai employees posted an open letter on a company message board expressing concerns that the June 13 blog-post of Zeiler’s contained implications of Clarifai’s complicit involvement with potentially unethical uses of AI technology, e.g. automated warfare.
 These allegations are part of the societal concern over the ethical development and use of AI, which has been growing alongside the pace of AI’s advancement.

-Awards

-Deloitte named Clarifai as one of the 500 fastest growing technology companies in 2019.